evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_35_e-tron/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 520 liters.
-With the rear seat down, it is 1490 liters.
+The trunk offers a cargo capacity of 520 liters (18.4 CU FT).
+With the rear seat folded down, this expands to 1490 liters (52.6 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).

-The maxium weight of the car is 2475 kg (5456 lbs), and with the base weight of 1890 kg (4167 lbs), you can max load 585 kg (1290 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The vehicle’s maximum weight is 2475 kg (5456 lbs), with a base weight of 1890 kg (4167 lbs).
+This allows for a maximum load of 585 kg (1290 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1000, and on unbraked, it is 750 kg (2205/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1000 kg (2205 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/audi/q4_e-tron/q4_sportback_35_e-tron/trunk_1_st.jpg" title="Audi Q4 Sportback 35 e-tron" width="3000" height="2000"  >}}